flyleeee/hugo-page/content/publication/robustness-aware-word-embedding-improves-certified-robustness-to-adversarial-word-substitutions/index.md

   - Equal contribution
   - Equal contribution
 publication: In *Findings of ACL 2023*
-abstract: Natural Language Processing (NLP) models have gained great success on clean texts, but they are known to be vulnerable to adversarial examples typically crafted by synonym substitutions.
-In this paper, we target to solve this problem and find that word embedding is important to the certified robustness of NLP models.
-Given the findings, we propose the Embedding Interval Bound Constraint (EIBC) triplet loss to train robustness-aware word embeddings for better certified robustness.
 url_dataset: ""
 url_project: ""
 publication_short: In *Findings of ACL 2023*